RWS/studio-api-docs/articles/hints_tips/Studio_Styles/StudioStyles.md

 ## Sdl.Desktop.Platform.Controls.dll
-In this API were released following Studio `controls`:
+The following Studio `controls` are available in this API:

 | Studio Control        |  Description  |
 | ------------- | -----|